Skip to main content

 Bank Accounts

-Bank Account Reconciliations (Bank Statement Imports)
+Bank Account Reconciliation (Bank Statement Imports)

 Business Central provides functionality that allows you to import bank statement files.
 The feature uses the Data Exchange Definitions, which will enable you to handle different bank statement formats.
 The Theta Base Pack provides pre-configured bank statement formats for the most common banks used by New Zealand companies.
 The app also offers minor enhancements to the Data Exchange Definitions to enable more support for the many different bank statement formats available.